kumarmapanip/voice-translation-pipeline/README.md

 ## Running it directly

-Everything the Makefile does, you can also do by hand:
+Use the Makefile or you can also run by hand:

 ```sh
 .venv/bin/python main.py                                      # live mic